michaelbruce/arch-configuration/README.md

 ssh-agent will fail to start if ssh socket already exists (or is possibly bound to a port that gets taken elsewhere) - either way removing the file before starting the service would be great.. maybe we should just /tmp it?

+### Bluetooth

+sudo systemctl enable bluetooth # include bluetooth at startup
+> proceed to pair devices with bluetoothctl

+There was a problem with bluetooth agents (unsure of this term)

+When running bluetoothctl I was given a: `Agent registered` prompt.
+Upon typing default-agent..
+I was able to register with my mouse/keyboard as normally expected.